awei01/katsu-site-source/posts/2013-11-02-movember-have-you-started.md

 No Shave November, Movember, for beards or for moustaches.
 Pick which ever suits your fancy, either way; November has officially been taken over by facial hair and for a good cause or two.
 Both have a slightly different set of rules, goals and causes in mind, either way; you cannot shave.

 Movember is all about the moustache.
 You must start off with a clean face.
-So if you haven’t shaved yet, shave now, you’re a day late.
-The purpose is to raise funds for men’s health.
+So if you haven't shaved yet, shave now, you're a day late.
+The purpose is to raise funds for men's health.
 Women had October and now the Men have November.
-Men’s health includes raising funds for prostate cancer, testicular cancer and supporting mental health.
+Men's health includes raising funds for prostate cancer, testicular cancer and supporting mental health.
 You can of course do this independently but to help fight the good fight, go to [http://us.movemeber.com](http://us.movemeber.com/) to registrar and learn more.
 Moustaches only, no beards allowed.

 Nick Offerman has also offered his services to mademan.com to create an instructional video on how to grow a moustache for Movember.